-Jeanette Zocco MSN, RNC-OB, C-EFM is a leader in perinatal quality and safety with 22 years of experience in obstetrics in the hospital setting as a Registered Nurse and Perinatal Safety Nurse.
-She is known for developing innovative perinatal quality and safety programs in collaboration with multidisciplinary teams, and demonstrating improved maternal and neonatal safety outcomes.
+Jeanette Zocco is a leader in perinatal quality and safety, with 25 years of experience in obstetrics in the hospital setting.
+She has worked as a bedside nurse, a charge nurse, a clinical nurse leader, a perinatal safety nurse, and a quality improvement performance specialist.
+She is known for developing innovative perinatal quality and safety programs in collaboration with multidisciplinary teams.
+Her programs have demonstrated improved maternal and neonatal safety outcomes.

-Her areas of expertise include data analysis, quality improvement, patient safety, nursing education, clinical research, medical record chronology preparation, project management, simulation, labor and delivery, and fetal heart monitoring.
-Some examples of quality improvement initiatives include the following programs: safe reduction in primary cesarean delivery, obstetric hemorrhage safety bundle, shoulder dystocia, sponge accounting system, and team training.
-Her experience includes both intrahospital and system level perinatal quality/safety work in a large multi-institutional health care system.
+Her areas of expertise include data analysis, quality improvement, patient safety, nursing education, clinical research, medical record chronology preparation, project management, multidisciplinary simulation, labor and delivery, team training, and fetal heart monitoring education.
+Some examples of quality improvement initiatives include the following programs: safe reduction in primary cesarean delivery, obstetric hemorrhage safety bundle, shoulder dystocia team response program, prevention of retained surgical items, multidisciplinary placenta accreta program, and team training.
+Her experience includes both intrahospital and system-level perinatal quality and safety work in a large multi-institutional health care delivery system.

 Jeanette holds NCC certifications in inpatient obstetrics, fetal heart monitoring, and obstetric and neonatal quality and safety.
 In addition, she is certified in simulation through Drexel University.